nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 In addition, `DateTimeZoneProviders.Default` has been removed.
 It wasn't the default in any Noda Time code, and it's clearer to use the `DateTimeZoneProviders.Tzdb` member, which the `Default` member was equivalent to anyway.

+Support for the resource-based time zone database format was removed in Noda Time 2.0.
+In terms of the public API, this just meant removing three `TzdbDateTimeZoneSource` constructors, and removing some documented edge cases where the legacy resource format didn't include as much information as the more recent "nzd" format.
+If you were previously using the resource format, just move to the "nzd" format, using the static factory members of `TzdbDateTimeZoneSource`.